deankoch/UYRW_data/example.knit.md

 ## [1] 4162
 ```

-...Their union delineates the entire UYR watershed as a single polygon.
+... and their union delineates the entire UYR watershed as a single polygon.
 Holes in this polygon may emerge if the
 catchements boundaries don't perfectly align (try plotting `st_union(UYRW.catchment)`).
 These can be filled
 using the *fill_holes* function in the `smoothr` package.